HardyScheel/angular-simple-online-store/README.md

-# simple-online-store
-A simple online store with basic functionality based on Angular.
+A simple online store with basic functionality inspired by an [official Angular tutorial](https://angular.io/start{:target="_blank"}).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.